pcan/java-interceptor/README.md

-#A method interceptor mechanism for Java SE.
+#A method interceptor mechanism for Java.

 ##Introduction